Compound interest calculator

 What is the maximum amount of money you should have in your account?

 That depends very much on what purchases you have planned.
 Money that you will need in the next 3 years should be left in your savings account despite low/no interest rates.
-Savings that you won’t need for at least 3 to 5 years or more can be invested.
+Savings that you won’t need for at least 3 years can be invested.

 Compound interest is, as the name suggests, interest that accrues on your existing interest.
 If you reinvest the interest on your investment, you will earn interest on it again.
 The longer you reinvest your earnings, the more you benefit from this effect, the so-called compound interest effect.